Made in USA: Works for GE, Can for Apple, too

 Whereas CA and computer manufacturing once employed hundreds of thousand, the jobs now coming back number in the hundreds and thousands.
 Component, supplier and contractor tie ins perhaps double the headcount.

-Mac: Made in USA again
+Mac: Made In USA Again

 With Apple saying one Mac product line is coming back to the US in 2013, little wonder then that Elk Grove, California, a city that once hosted iMac and Mac Pro production, wants Apple to manufacture computers there again.